kartik-venugopal/aural-player/ToolsAndScripts/FFmpegBuild/README.txt

-Instructions to build universal FFmpeg shared libaries (.dylib) from source.
+Instructions to build universal FFmpeg XCFrameworks from source.
-These binaries can run on both Intel x86_64 and arm64 (i.e. M1) architectures.
+These binaries can run on both Intel x86_64 and arm64 (i.e. Apple Silicon) architectures.

 NOTE - Pay attention to licensing requirements / considerations if / when distributing these libraries.